IxGamerXL/Deltustry/README.md

 # Deltustry
-An attempt to emulate Deltarune and Mindustry as closely as possible inside of Mindustry.
+An attempt to emulate Deltarune and Undertale as closely as possible inside of Mindustry.